X100, artwork by Tyberius Anderson.

 M (manual) mode is nearly useless.
 The focus ring on the X100 is electronically, rather than mechanically, coupled to the focus mechanism in the lens, which makes it awkward and slow.
 You can hit the AF/AE-L button on the rear to autofocus it, which works fine.
 Unfortunately, in yet another oversight, the focus area rectangle is too large and you cannot change it regardless of viewfinder mode.

-None of this makes sense, and all considered, the autofocus system of the X100 is vastly worse than any other serious camera.
+None of this makes sense, and all considered, the autofocus system of the X100 is much worse than any other serious camera.
 It's not really excusable, since functioning multi-point autofocus has been a solved problem for decades.

 Bar guy, Willoughby Arms.
 Halogen lighting, 1/30 at f/2 and automatically selected ISO 320.